All Episodes

 But if you open up that can of worms, we'll want the FBI to come in and tell us about how people actually pre-planned these attacks and what happened with the security footprint at the Capitol.

-You open up Pandora's box if you call one witness.
+You open up Pandora's box.

-Now that goes right to the power of Nancy Pelosi.
+Now, that goes right to the power of Nancy Pelosi.

-All right, and then I would say bring in Kamala Harris as a witness.
+And then I would say bring in Kamala Harris as a witness.

 And then how do you have presiding over this shift show a guy that already has declared that Donald Trump ought to be convicted?